(503) 438-7888

 Trip Permits (Temporary)

 Trip permits allow unregistered or out-of-state vehicles to legally operate in Oregon for a short period.
-They are ideal for trucks or trailers not registered in Oregon that need to complete a specific trip.
+Ideal for trucks or trailers not registered in Oregon that need to complete a specific trip.

 • Heavy Motor Vehicle Trip Permit — typically valid 10 days.
 For trucks over 10,000 lbs or 3+ axles.